Understanding the audit process is an effective way of alleviating some of those fears associated with being selected. Don’t be scared—be prepared.

 Tip #5.
 Prepare for relevant questions.

 If you’re subject to an in-person field audit, you will be answering questions directly from the auditor.
-You will be asked follow-up questions so that the auditor can get a clearer picture of your income and expenses.
+You will be asked follow-up questions so that the auditor can get a clearer picture of your revenue and expenses.
 It’s best to have all relevant information with you at the meeting so you can quickly pull up any substantiating documentation to immediately nip questions in the bud.
 Be sure to only respond to the specific question asked because if you go off on a tangent or offer up too much information, you may open another can of worms that can lead to additional work.

 Tip #6.
 Consider using outside help.

 There’s nothing wrong with getting outside help if you’re feeling intimidated or overwhelmed.
-Your CPA or other tax expert is the ideal person to help get you through the process.
+Your CPA or other tax attorney is the ideal person to help get you through the process.
 While using outside help can be a little pricey, their expertise just might save you money in the long run.

 Tip #7.
 Appeal if you don’t agree with the IRS.

 If you don’t agree with the IRS’s findings, you generally have 30 days from the date of the letter to appeal the results.
-So the initial audit report issued isn’t the final say.
+So the initial report issued isn’t the final say.
 You do have recourse to have your return reevaluated.